Improving Efficiency for Hospital Porters

 For many, porters are the oil in the machine of many NHS hospitals, moving goods, equipment and patients around hospitals and proving a critical component in running clinical services smoothly.
-With the NHS expected to find £22 billion in efficiency savings by 2021, every part of the hospital machinery needs to be well oiled.
-Here, Hugh Freer, sales director of electric tug specialist MasterMover, looks at how improving porter efficiency can affect the entire hospital.
+Here, Hugh Freer, European Director of electric tug specialist MasterMover, looks at how improving porter efficiency can affect the entire hospital.

 Porters move both clinical and non-clinical goods across hospitals.
 Although not directly related to patient care, the movement of soft services such as laundry, food and gas bottles across a hospital impacts the overall quality and speed of patient care.
 Traditionally, porters have moved goods around hospitals by hand, using roll cages or makeshift equipment such as wheelchairs.
 However, this is not the most efficient or safe way of moving goods.

 For porters and their employers, manual handling injuries are a big risk.
 Back pain and other musculoskeletal disorders (MSDs) cost the NHS around £400 million a year and account for approximately 40 per cent of all sickness absences.
 Despite being well-trained in manual handling, porters still have the greatest risk of being injured while moving goods.

 However, this does not have to be the case.
 If porters use electric tugs instead, they can simply attach the load to the tug and allow the motorised tug to take the strain.
 This minimises the risk involved in manual handling, reducing sickness absence and allowing the hospital to have a full contingent of porters available.

 Yet staff health and safety is only one of three areas of concern in regards to handling loads in healthcare environments.
 In addition to the costs associated with injuries, NHS hospitals are also challenged with meeting strict time and hygiene standards.